phac-nml/irida/doc/user/administrator/troubleshooting/index.md

 Once we have the Galaxy History id, we can move on to logging into Galaxy to view more details about what went wrong with the IRIDA analysis pipeline.
 The first step is logging into Galaxy as the same user used by IRIDA.

-*Note: if you do not know which Galaxy instance IRIDA is making use of, you can find this in the `/etc/irida/irida.conf` file as `galaxy.execution.url=http://GALAXY_URL`.
+*Note: if you do not know which Galaxy instance IRIDA is making use of, you can find this in the `/etc/irida/irida.conf` file as `galaxy.execution.url=http://GALAXY`.
 You can find the username as `galaxy.execution.email=galaxy-user@galaxy.org`.
 IRIDA uses the Galaxy API to login, which is different from the password, so you may have to check with your administrator for the password used to log into Galaxy.*

 ![galaxy-home.png][]

 ### 1.3.2.
 Viewing all Galaxy histories

 Galaxy will default to one of the histories run by IRIDA.
-To find the correct history though, we'll have to first go to the **Saved Histories** page.
+To see all the Galaxy histories, you can go to the **Saved Histories** page.

 ![galaxy-saved-histories.png][]